 12. You often suffer with compassion fatigue.

-Constantly taking care of everyone else and dealing with their problems takes its emotional toll on you.
+Constantly taking care of everyone else and dealing with their problems takes a massive emotional toll.
 Compassion fatigue is a real thing, and it makes you exhausted, a bit numb, and kind of detached.
-When you start feeling this way, you know it’s important to start practising a bit of boundary setting.
+When you start feeling this way, you know it’s important to start moving some of that energy back toward yourself.
+If you don’t take a break, you’ll eventually run out of empathy entirely, leaving you feeling like a shell of the person you used to be.

 13. You have to balance your needs with other people’s, which is hard.